jlinaresb/Review-MLAID/README.md

 ## Search Strategies
 The literature search was carried out using Scopus API's through [rscopus](https://johnmuschelli.com/rscopus/) package.
-The search was updated from 10st February 2022 to ADD FINAL DATE.
+The search was updated from February 10th 2022 to November 3rd 2022.

 ## Diseases included: